 Bless your heart if you read through all of that.
 I don’t do the “long story short” thing very well.
 My hope is to use my story and the knowledge that I have gained to encourage other mamas.
 I want you all to know that you CAN achieve your dreams.
 You don’t have to be in debt, you don’t have to work outside of the home if you don’t want to, you can prove the nay-sayers in your life wrong, you don’t have to live in the shameful shadow of your past, and you most definitely have God writing your story whether you can see the words clearly or not.

-I hope that you can glean something useful from this blog whether it is a financial tip, a freezer recipe to save you time in the afternoon, a fun craft or homestead tutorial, some mom-to-mom encouragement, or a complete record keeping pack to help you keep up with you crazy busy life!
+I hope that you can glean something useful from this blog whether it is a financial tip, a freezer recipe to save you time in the afternoon, a fun craft for the kiddos, homestead tutorials and tips, some mom-to-mom encouragement, or a record keeping pack to help you keep up with you crazy busy life!

 You can join the Faithful Farmwife community by following this link.
 You will receive the password to the Member Resource Library, the weekly Homestead Mama Minute, and access to the Mamas on the Homestead Facebook Group!

 You can also join my Simple Self-Care for Busy Mamas group if you need some inspiration for filling your own cup 🙂